gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

   such as the CRC32 check for DynamoDB.
 This can be used to workaround https://github.com/gruntwork-io/terragrunt/issues/1059.
 - `accesslogging_bucket_name`: (Optional) When provided as a valid `string`, create an S3 bucket with this name to store the access logs for the S3 bucket used to store Terraform state.
 If not provided, or string is empty or invalid S3 bucket name, then server access logging for the S3 bucket storing the terraform state will be disabled.
 - `accesslogging_target_prefix`: (Optional) When provided as a valid `string`, set the `TargetPrefix` for the access log objects in the S3 bucket used to store Terraform state.
+If no value provided, then default value is `TFStatelogs`.
 This attribute won't take effect if the `accesslogging_bucket_name` attribute is not present.

 For the `gcs` backend, the following additional properties are supported in the `config` attribute: